npc203/npc-cogs/customhelp/README.md

 Use `[p]chelp` to see what can be customised.

 ## Setup:
+*Note: Use [p]chelp set 1 to set your help to the custom help, else it'll remain as the normal one*
 1. Start by doing `[p]chelp list` to list all your cogs
 ![list categories](https://i.imgur.com/tsn6Rnx.png=30x5)
 2. Pick the cogs you need to group into a category.
 Then use `[p]chelp create`, now add the catergorized cogs as shown below.
 This is yaml syntax.